05 – Winston Churchill arrives in Washington for talks with Truman.

 04 – ‘Dalray’ wins the Melbourne Cup, ridden by Bill Williamson.

-06 – First hydrogen bomb is exploded by USA at Eniwetok Atoll in the Pacific Ocean.
-In the explosion the island completely disappears.
-The H-bomb used an Atom Bomb as a trigger to set off a massively bigger explosion.
+06 – First hydrogen bomb is exploded by the USA at Eniwetok Atoll in the Pacific Ocean.
+Known as Operation Ivy, the test uses an Atom Bomb as a trigger to set off a massively bigger H-bomb explosion.
+In the explosion, Elugelab Island is completely destroyed.

 09 – 17 Africans and 2 Europeans, including an Irish nun, are killed in South Africa when police open fire on rioters.